innogames/igmonplugins/README.md

 Style Guide
 -----------

 The scripts are named with lower-case underscore notation.
-The new ones should have the file prefixes.
+The scripts must have file extensions.
 The checks should be prefixed with "check\_".
 Not portable ones should include the operating system they are working on in their names.

 License
 -------